 Combine yeast, flour, dry milk, sugar, and salt in a medium mixing bowl.

 Combine oil and warm water in a large measuring cup or mixing bowl, and then pour the liquid into flour mixture and stir thoroughly for about 5 minutes.
-The dough will be very sticky.
+The dough will be thick, loose, and very sticky.

 Pour the dough mixture from bowl onto prepared pan and spread evenly using a spatula.
-Set dough in pan aside to rest for 20-30 minutes.
+Set dough in pan aside in a warm spot to rest for 30 minutes.

-Put the pizza dough pan in the preheated oven and pre-bake until crust is set:
+Put the pizza dough pan in the preheated oven and par-bake for 10 minutes, or until the crust is set.

 Remove from oven and set aside until Pizza Topping has cooled slightly.